urbit/urbit.org-reloaded/content/operations.md

 Configuring a ship's domain causes the `:acme` app to request an HTTPS certificate for that domain from LetsEncrypt.
 Note that LetsEncrypt also requires that the HTTP server be listening on port 80.
 If the certificate request fails, `:acme` will send a `:talk` message with an explanation.
 Once the certificate is successfully retrieved, `:acme` will install it, causing the HTTP servers to restart.
 A secure server will be started on port 443 (the HTTPS default) if it's available.
 Otherwise, it will try 8443, and then increment to the next port until it can successfully bind one.

-The built-in logic for listening on port 80 similar.
+The built-in logic for listening on port 80 is similar.
 Urbit tries to bind port 80; if it cannot, it tries 8080, then increments until it can bind a port.
 Port 80 is available to unprivileged process on recent version of macOS.
 Otherwise, the process needs to either be run as root, or be given special permission (CAP\_NET_BIND on Linux).

 ## Messaging {#messaging}

-Talk is the built-in frontend for the Urbit messaging and notifications protocol, Hall.
-Today we use Hall to chat and coordinate, but it's really a general purpose piece of infrastructure.

-For the time being come join us in `~dopzod/urbit-help` by using the 'quickstart' section below. `~dopzod` is the host ship, and `/urbit-help` is the channel on that ship.

-Today, Hall is sort of like a distributed, encrypted Slack that can be used from the CLI and the browser.
-There’s no central Hall server.
-Any urbit can host one.

-Hall is a general purpose tool for both aggregating and publishing streams of messages.
-Applications can use Hall as their transport protocol, API connectors can push disparate data sources into Hall, and so on.
-There are lots of things a distributed message protocol can be used for that we haven't even thought of.

-Here we'll be discussing how to operate the default CLI frontend, Talk, to send and receive messages.
-For a more in-depth look at Hall's internals, take a look at its [documentation](@/docs/arvo/hall.md).
+Let’s get started using the :talk application from the command line.

 ### Quickstart

-The most common uses of Talk right now are communicating over a public chat channel called `~dopzod/urbit-help` and sending direct messages.
+The most common uses of :talk right now are communicating over a public chat channel on `~dopzod/urbit-help`, and sending direct messages.
 Everyone is more than welcome in `~dopzod/urbit-help`.
 It's the place to get help, ask questions and chat about Urbit in general.

-There are two ways of using Talk: from the terminal running the Urbit process, or through the Landscape web UI available at `http://localhost/~~/landscape`.
+There are two ways of using :talk: from the terminal running the Urbit process, or through the Landscape web UI available from your ship’s URL address.

 If you're using Landscape for the first time, you'll need to enter a code to gain access.
 You can obtain this code by running `+code` from the Dojo.

 ### Joining a channel

+Hall is the Arvo vane on the back-end that manages :talk.
 In Hall, a medium for a message is called a _circle_.
-There are four types of circles, but we for now we'll be dealing with the _channel_: a publicly accessible chatroom for general use.
-We'll discuss the other three kinds in the [manual](#manual) section.
+There are four types of circles, but for now we'll be dealing with the _channel_: a publicly accessible chatroom for general use.
+We'll discuss the other three kinds in the [manual](#messaging-manual) section later on.

 Let's join the `~dopzod/urbit-help` channel.
 Use `ctrl-x` to switch from Dojo to Talk.